JeremiahKaren/35percent.github.io/letters/2016-13-13-mayor-viability-spd.md

 We are concerned about the level of discretion enabled by the wording of this paragraph.
 As we have seen with some major developments in Southwark, local authorities don't have the capacity, resources or expertise to sufficiently scrutinise viability and scrutiny can be compromised by political influence and objectives.

-We believe that ALL major planning applications which don't meet the 35% affordable housing requirement should be called in for scrutiny by the Mayor.
+We believe that ALL major planning applications which don't meet the 35% minimum affordable housing requirement should be called in for scrutiny by the Mayor.

 ## Transparency of Information
 >"The Mayor wants the GLA to lead the way in openness and transparency.
 In particular he considers that information relevant to planning determinations should be publicly available alongside the other application documents in order to foster a greater understanding of and trust in the planning system." (para.
 1.17)

-We believe that this wording should be amended to ensure that ALL viability information submitted is made publicly available AT THE SAME time as other application documents.
-This will avoid the problem we have here in Southwark where viability assessments are only made public a week before the planning committee hearing.
+We believe that this wording should be amended to ensure that ALL viability information submitted is made publicly available __at the same time__, i.e. contemporaneously with other application documents.
+This will avoid the problem we have experienced here in Southwark, where viability assessments are only made public a week before the planning committee hearing.
 This is clearly insufficient time for members of the public to digest such information.

-Furthermore, paragraphs 1.21 and 1.22 effectively provide a welcome get-out clause for developers enabling them to keep information confidential in 'exceptional circumstances'.
+Furthermore, paragraphs 1.21 and 1.22 of the SPG effectively provide a welcome get-out clause for developers, enabling them to keep information confidential in 'exceptional circumstances'.
 We have seen in Southwark how 'exceptional circumstances' can quickly become integrated into routine practice.

 Paragraphs 1.21 and 1.22 should be removed in their entirety to avoid providing a loophole which will undoubtedly be exploited.